Oct 15, 2015

 ECG is added to the Phlebotomy Curriculum

-The program will prepare students to sit for the National Certified Phlebotomy Technician (NCPT) and National ECG Technician (NCET) exams during the final course.
+The program will prepare students to sit for the National Certified Phlebotomy Technician (NCPT) and National ECG Technician (NCET).

 The course of study will allow the student to work as a phlebotomist in a hospital, blood bank, or health facility.
 The ECG portion will provide the student with the knowledge to assess a patient’s heart rhythm and rate and record the electrocardiogram.
 These two tasks are key components of working as a medical support employee at most healthcare facilities.
 Courses include Medical Terminology, Basic Anatomy and Physiology I and II and Health Care Law and Ethics.
 The courses are also transferrable to ANU’s medical assisting associate’s degree and medical health services management bachelor’s degree program as part of the University’s progressive education format.